sravankumarkurapati/INFO6150_Final_Project/README.md

 # INFO6150_Final_Project
 This repository has been created for the final project of INFO 6150
-# INFO6150_Final_Project
-This repository has been created for the final project of INFO 6150
 ## 🚀 Technologies Used

 ### Frontend